aedenj/cad-system-design/README.md

 # Design

 The foundation of data representation and flow in our CAD backend system will be events.
 These events will be used to leverage [event sourcing](https://www.geeksforgeeks.org/system-design/event-sourcing-pattern/), which, by design, gives the system a natural way to replay and audit actions made in the system.
-First, we'll layout the basic system components and backend api's for creating, viewing and managing calls for service.
+First, we'll layout the basic system components and backend api's for creating, viewing, managing and receiving realtime updates for acitve calls for service.
+At the center for robust real time communication for responders and communication is MQTT.

 ![cad excalidraw](https://github.com/user-attachments/assets/f98530ba-6a1f-40e5-9dbd-bad3a21792a0)